N-I-TI-N/Covid-Data-EDA-Dashboard-/Data_Science_Role_Recruitment/README.md

 ## Project Status

 This project development is completed.
+Ready to start your deep dive into our exploratory data analysis?
+Simply follow this link: [INSERT LINK HERE], You'll be granted immediate access to the EDA report where you can explore our data exploration journey step by step.
+Want to deep dive into our experiment process?
+Simply follow this link: [INSERT LINK HERE].
+You'll be granted immediate access to the experiment process where you can explore our experimentation journey step by step.
 You can access the web application deployed using Render by clicking [access web application](https://job-applicants-dash-app.onrender.com).

 ## Feedback and Collaboration